WGBH-MLA/AAPB2/app/views/exhibits/after-the-fire/7-annotated-list-of-events.md

 #### 1999, Seattle WTO Protests

 During a World Trade Organization meeting in Seattle, tens of thousands of demonstrators took to the streets to protest economic and environmental impacts of globalization.
 They illegally blocked intersections, preventing members from assembling at the convention center, while a fringe group of black-clad anarchists smashed windows, looted, and vandalized businesses.
 After the first day of protesting, the Seattle mayor declared a state of emergency and the police started making mass arrests.
-The protests continued for four days, from November 30 to December 3, ending when the WTO conference ended.[<sup>12</sup>](/exhibits/after-the-fire/notes#12)
+The protests continued for four days, from November 30 to December 3, ceasing when the WTO conference ended.[<sup>12</sup>](/exhibits/after-the-fire/notes#12)

 - [**November 20, 1999**](https://americanarchive.org/catalog/cpb-aacip-507-1j97659z6v?start=405.83&end=1922.34)
 - [**December 1, 1999**](https://americanarchive.org/catalog/cpb-aacip-507-2b8v98065f?start=513.69&end=1594.59)